-Whatever visitation that you are provided with during your CPS case is precious.
-You will not have many opportunities to spend quality time with your child during this time period and as a result, you need to take advantage of each one.
-If the beginning visitation sessions are being supervised by CPS it is especially important that you know how to conduct yourself.
+Whatever visitation you are provided with during your CPS case is precious.
+You will not have many opportunities to spend quality time with your child during this time period.
+As a result, you need to take advantage of each one.
+If CPS is supervising the beginning visitation sessions, you must know how to conduct yourself.
 Your caseworker will be observing you closely to see how you act with your child.
 Depending on how these sessions go, you could get moved into a phase where you have unsupervised visitation sooner rather than later.

-You should prepare to bring toys, clothes, and pictures from home for your visits.
-Each item that you bring can be of use for your child.
-If the seasons are changing your child may need pants, a jacket, a swimsuit, etc. Think ahead and prepare these items the night before your visitation session.
-Do not make yourself late for an appointment because you are trying to pick out some clothes for your child.
-The photos and toys are sentimental and can help your child retain some of their home life even when he or she is living in foster care.
+It would help if you prepared to bring toys, clothes, and pictures from home for your visits.
+Each item that you bring can be of use to your child.
+If the seasons change, your child may need pants, a jacket, a swimsuit, etc. Think ahead and prepare these items the night before your visitation session.
+Do not make yourself late for an appointment because you are trying to pick out some child clothes.
+The photos and toys are sentimental and can help your child retain some of their home life even when they live in foster care.

 Why will your visit be observed at all?

-This is a perfectly natural question to ask, for reasons that are obvious.
+This is a perfectly natural question to ask, for obvious reasons.
 It is very unnatural to be observed while you are doing something like interacting with your child.
 Think of all the times you shared intimate moments with your child.
 Now imagine being observed by a group of people while sharing at that moment.
 Does that strike you as odd?
 It would strike me as odd if I were in that situation.

-Be that as it may, you will be observed and supervised at least in your first few interactions with your child.
+Be that as it may, you will be observed and supervised, at least in your first few interactions with your child.
 First of all, like it or not, there is in the mind of the CPS caseworker a concern regarding your child's safety.
-After all- you are facing allegations of abuse and/or neglect of your child, so in the eyes of the law, there is a reason to keep guard of your child.
+After all-, you face allegations of abuse and/or neglect of your child, so in the eyes of the law, there is a reason to keep guard of your child.
 You may completely disagree with that and justifiably so in some cases.
-However, while your child is in the care of the state they are going to be overly cautious with your child’s well-being.
+However, while your child is in the care of the state, they are going to be overly cautious with your child’s well-being.

-Second, you are going to be observed during these interactions so that CPS can learn more about how you interact with your child and how your child interacts with you.
-Maybe there is a problem that your caseworker can identify and make known to you that will be helpful as you begin work on your service plan.
+Second, you will be observed during these interactions so that CPS can learn more about how you interact with your child and how your child interacts with you.
+Maybe there is a problem that your caseworker can identify and make known to you that will help you begin work on your service plan.
 Although it can be a matter of sucking it up and listening to CPS, you may stand to learn something in this process.

-It is to be expected that your child will ask you questions about when he or she can come home to you.
+It is to be expected that your child will ask you questions about when they can come home to you.
 They are probably being treated just fine in foster care, but your child will likely be more comfortable in your home with you.
-You should expect to be asked by your child when he or she will be able to come home permanently.
+You should expect to be asked by your child when they will be able to come home permanently.
 How should you answer that question?

 It is not uncommon for your child to act out during a visitation session with you.
 Imagine being in his position.
-It can be extremely difficult to be shuffled between your home, a foster home and a supervised visitation facility all in the matter of a couple of weeks.
-Children’s emotions can fluctuate a great deal week to week or even day to day.
-Be patient with your child if he or she is not overjoyed to see you each time you see him.
+It can be challenging to be shuffled between your home, a foster home, and a supervised visitation facility all in the matter of a couple of weeks.
+Children’s emotions can fluctuate a great deal week to week or even day today.
+Be patient with your child if they are not overjoyed to see you each time you see him.

 If your child gets upset while in a visitation session with you, then you should assume that it is because he is stressed out or sleepy.
 It is easy to see why a person may feel this way while engaged in a CPS case.
 Comfort your child and make sure that he knows that you care about him and are here for him now.

 Talk to your child about what he is going through and then listen to him.
 Hear what he is saying about what is giving him problems if he is willing to open up to you in that setting.
-If he is not verbalizing any issues that are ongoing, feel free to provide him with feedback about your own life and to help him understand what you doing to get him back home.
+If he is not verbalizing any ongoing issues, feel free to provide him with feedback about your own life, and understand what you are doing to get him back home.
 This will reassure him that their life has some stability.

 With that said, if your child says anything about the foster family to you, you should respond positively to whatever comments are made.
-It is likely the hardest thing that you have ever had to go through- not being with your child during this time, However, saying nasty things about CPS or the foster family to your child Is not going to help the situation.
-Showing support towards the foster family is good because they are caring for your child during a time where you are not able to.
+It is likely the hardest thing that you have ever had to go through- not being with your child during this time.
+However, saying nasty things about CPS or the foster family to your child Will not help the situation.
+Showing support towards the foster family is good because they are caring for your child during a time you cannot.
 The foster family has nothing against you.
 It’s not personal.

 If your child says something positive about the foster family, you should praise your child.
-He or she is showing a great deal of maturity and it is probable that you taught your child how to behave that way.
-The maturity of your child in being able to show appreciation for the foster family is indicative of the kind of parent you can be.
+He or she shows a great deal of maturity, and you probably taught your child how to behave that way.
+The maturity of your child in showing appreciation for the foster family indicates the kind of parent you can be.

 If you have questions about how the session went or what the CPS caseworker observed, you should ask him or her about it after the session is complete.
-Do not assume that the caseworker will not talk to you or will not provide you with helpful information.
-If you see something that catches your attention then you should say something.
-If you speak to the caseworker you should take notes on what was said and then ask to have that information filed with the other documents from your case.
+Do not assume that the caseworker will not talk to you or provide you with helpful information.
+If you see something that catches your attention, then you should say something.
+If you speak to the caseworker, you should take notes on what was said and then ask to have that information filed with the other documents from your case.

-An observation form will be provided to you at the conclusion of your visitation session
+An observation form will be provided to you after your visitation session.